 The new NANAO series is perfect to use for dinners as their burning duration can be up to 130 minutes.
 They are made in sumac wax with all-natural ingredients making them not only beautiful but very eco-friendly.

-The wick is made by wrapping dried material from a plant of the Juncaceae family referred to as 'lamp wick' around washi shaped into a cylinder.
+The wick is made by wrapping dried material from a plant of the Juncaceae family referred to as a 'lamp wick' around washi paper shaped into a cylinder.